franz-dc/react-multi-search/README.md

     - `boolean`
     - Whether the data is filtered or not.

+  - `isInitialized`

+    - `boolean`
+    - Whether the hook is initialized or not.

 - `actions` - Actions to interact with the search filter.

   - `clearInput`